 Spotlight: Marilyn Lone, Textile Artist

 Marilyn Lone translates the world around her in her art quilts.
-Her award-winning work is brave and bold, making effective use of color and value to communicate her artistic vision.
+Her work is brave and bold, making effective use of color and value to communicate her artistic vision.
 Marilyn learned to sew as a child and never stopped creating.
 She embraces a variety of techniques to share her imagery through textile art.

 How did you learn to sew?